Here we select the best blankets for luxuriating in whenever the temperature drops. Self-care has never looked so snuggly.

 The best blankets and throws: Oyuna

 As the nights draw in we're desiring cosy swathes of cashmere even more.
 For those in favour of organic hues, we recommend cashmere specialist Oyuna's blankets, throws and bedspreads, which will keep you warm all winter.

 Want to warm up and feel like a winner too?
-Connolly’s gently curving checkerboard Rally blanket places a graphic spin on the brand’s motor racing heritage, which can be both layered over the knee while driving on a bitter day, or used to snuggle up on the sofa.
-The throw is crafted using lightweight and ultra soft lambswool and cashmere, making it one of the best blankets for those with a softer side.
+Connolly's gently curving checkerboard Rally blanket places a graphic spin on the brand's motor racing heritage, which can be both layered over the knee while driving on a bitter day, or used to snuggle up on the sofa.
+The throw is crafted using lightweight lambswool and cashmere, making it one of the best blankets for those with a softer side.

 ‘We’re creating pieces that are going to exist for a long time,’ says Tekla founder Charlie Hedin, of the homeware brand’s timeless bedding, towels and quilts.
 This weekend we’ll be wrapping in the Copenhagen-based labels latest blankets range, which have been lensed here by photographer Laura Coulson, and are imagined in a host of colourful checks and stripes.
 ‘We really sell feelings,’ Hedin adds.
 What a mood booster.